-Key audit matter description The company issued lifetime mortgage loans, which included terms that entitled the company to a share of the capital appreciation of the property collateral, on which the mortgage loans are secured.
+Key audit matter description

+The company issued lifetime mortgage loans, which included terms that entitled the company to a share of the capital appreciation of the property collateral, on which the mortgage loans are secured.
 The company's share of appreciation is determined in accordance with a formula agreed at the time of the origination of the mortgage loans, including the 'loan-to-value' ratio on the principal amount borrowed.
 The company is entitled to the share of appreciation in the event of a sale of the property or the death of the borrower.
 Due to these terms, the mortgage loans failed the 'solely payment of principal and interest' test under IFRS 9 'Financial Instruments', and accordingly have been recognised at fair value through profit or loss.

 The valuation model involves management judgement in determining the fair valuation methodologies.
 It involves the estimate of future HPI ('House Price Index') growth using Lloyds Banking Group's own economic growth assumptions, together with an estimated dilapidation rate which has been determined based upon the actual impact to date of previous redemption activity.
 The fair value calculation also factors in mortality rates which are based on an analysis of the average age of borrowers in the portfolio, derived from industry wide metrics.
 The model also includes an estimation of future cash flows discounted at an appropriate market rate for a regular standard variable mortgage product.

-As explained in note 1(e)(ii), the fair valuation model also factors in the probabilities of the legal outcomes to calculate a litigation adjustment to the fair value of the financial assets.
+An adjustment for an ongoing litigation matter was included in the valuation model in the previous year.
+However, the matter was settled subsequent to the year end.
+As explained in note 3.1, the valuation model still includes an adjustment for any potential legal claims which is a probability-based assessment for a variety of potential legal outcomes.

 Due to the complexity involved in the valuation process, we consider that the above key judgements and estimates carry a risk of management bias and therefore give rise to a potential risk of fraud.

-As of 31 December 2022, the company has recognised the fair value of financial assets held at fair value through profit or loss of £87.5 million (2021: £100.4 million).
-Refer to notes $1(d)(i)$, $1(e)(i)$ and (ii), 8 and $13(d)$ in the financial statements.
-How the scope of our audit responded to the key audit matter We obtained an understanding and tested the relevant controls over the company's valuation process. key addit matter We performed the following substantive audit procedures over valuation of financial assets: involved valuation specialists, who performed an independent recalculation of the fair value of financial assets at the year end; challenged and assessed the reasonableness of the future HPI growth rates, discount rates and mortality rates through comparison to independent market data;
+As of 31 December 2023, the company has recognised the fair value of financial assets held at fair value through profit or loss of £86.2 million (2022: £87.5 million).

+Refer to notes 2.3.2, 2.3.3, 3, 8 and 13.5 in the financial statements.

+How the scope of our audit responded to the key audit matter

+We obtained an understanding of the relevant controls over the company's valuation process.

+We performed the following substantive audit procedures over the valuation of financial assets held at fair value through profit or loss:

-assessed the reasonableness of dilapidation rates by performing recalculations and on sample basis vouched the inputs to underlying source data; challenged and assessed the litigation probabilities and its impact on the fair valuation model, by performing independent inquiries with both in-house legal counsel and external legal counsel; tested on a sample basis the accuracy and completeness of the inputs to the fair valuation model to underlying source data; and performed a stand back assessment of the appropriateness of the assumptions, model, and input data to evaluate any contradictory evidence.
-Key observations From the work performed, we are satisfied that the judgements and estimates involved in the fair valuation are reasonable and the fair valuation of the financial assets held at fair value through profit or loss as at 31 December 2022 is appropriate.
+- involved financial instrument valuation specialists, to perform an independent recalculation of the fair value of financial assets at the year end; - challenged and assessed the reasonableness of the future HPI growth rates, discount rates and mortality rates through comparison to independent market data: - assessed the reasonableness of dilapidation rates by performing recalculations of historical actual redemptions on a sample basis and vouched the inputs to underlying source data; - reviewed the settlement agreement and payment evidence for legal cases settled subsequent to the year end; - challenged and assessed the litigation probabilities on any potential legal claims and their impact on the fair valuation model, by performing independent inquiries with both in-house legal counsel and external legal counsel; - tested on a sample basis the accuracy and completeness of the inputs to the fair valuation model to underlying source data; and - performed a stand back assessment of the appropriateness of the assumptions, model, and input data to evaluate any contradictory evidence.

+Key observations